Home

 Abdominal migraine

 Abdominal migraine, to put it as simply as possible, is involves pain in the abdomen, even when there's no headache.
-Typically, the pain lasts about two hours, but anywhere from 1-6 hours.
-Sometimes there are other symptoms, such as nausea and/or vomiting, sensitivity to light, irritability, diarrhea, headache (though not always) or the patient may become flushed or pale.
+Typically, the pain lasts about two hours, but anywhere from 1-72 hours.
+Between attacks, things are fine.
+Sometimes there are other symptoms, such as nausea and/or vomiting, sensitivity to light, irritability, diarrhea, loss of appetite, headache (though not always) or the patient may become flushed or pale.
+Sometimes there are dark shadows under the eyes.

 How do you know when you've got it?